Best No-Exam Life Insurance Companies in 2026

 - Older adults seeking smaller coverage amounts for final expenses

-- Applicants who might have minor health concerns but still want access to coverage
+- Applicants with minor health concerns

-Trade-Offs
+Trade-Offs to Consider

-These are traditional insurance companies, such as State Farm, Penn Mutual, Protective, or Nationwide.
+These are traditional insurance companies, such as State Farm, Penn Mutual, or Nationwide.
 When you buy a policy, you know the insurer’s name up front, and your policy is directly underwritten by that company.

 Any of these options can work depending on whether you value a familiar brand name or a fully online, flexible process.